quangv/docs/src/doc/faq/usage.rst

 Are there any keyboard shortcuts or keybindings that can be used on the Monaca Cloud IDE?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Shortcuts that can be used on Monaca Cloud IDE are listed in  :doc:`../manual/development/monaca_ide/editor`.
+Shortcuts that can be used on Monaca Cloud IDE are listed in  :ref:`editor_functions`.
 Also, Monaca can use keybindings like *vim*.
 You can set the keybinding from the Environment Settings of the File menu on the top of the page of Monaca Cloud IDE.

 .. _faq05~09: